Is Diabetic Retinopathy a Qualifying Disability?

 Treatment for Retinopathy

 Individuals suffering from diabetes mellitus, whether type I or type II, will likely be recommended to have regular eye examinations.
 This is to ensure early detection of retinopathy.
-While there is no cure to retinopathy, they best treatment is to control your diabetes.
+While there is no cure for retinopathy, the best treatment is to control your diabetes.
 Other treatments for retinopathy may include injection therapy, laser treatment or surgery, depending upon the severity of the retinopathy.
 Certain drugs can be given in an effort to reduce fluid buildup in the retina and reverse blood vessel growths.
 For any of these treatments, you will likely need to see a vision specialist such as an ophthalmologist or optometrist in the most advanced cases.

 Diabetic retinopathy is directly related to the underlying condition of diabetes mellitus.
 The best way to treat or prevent retinopathy from occurring is to have good control over your diabetes.
 In the event your diabetes is uncontrolled and you are suffering from severe retinopathy affecting your vision, you are more than likely having trouble working.
 If you find yourself in a position where you are unable to work as a result of said vision loss the social security disability program may be right for you.